William Scott (artist)

-William Scott CBE RA (15 February 1913 – 28 December 1989) was a Northern Irish artist, known for still-life and abstract painting.
+William Scott CBE RA (15 February 1913 – 28 December 1989) was a prominent abstract painter from Northern Ireland, known for his themes of still life, landscape and female nudes.
 He is the most internationally celebrated of 20th-century Ulster painters.
 His early life was the subject of the film Every Picture Tells a Story, made by his son James Scott.